 For those scholars interested in participating:

 Please send us an abstract (not exceeding 300 words, including the title, your professional affiliation, email address, phone number, and audio-video requirements) by January 31, 2019, to:

 The language of the conference will be English.
 The time allotted for individual papers will be twenty minutes with an additional ten minutes for discussion.

 The standard participation fee is PLN 425, or €100, and PLN 350 or €75 for postgraduate students.
 This fee includes conference proceedings, daytime refreshments, and a conference dinner.
 Accommodation is not included in the conference fee.

-We plan to publish a volume of selected papers with an international publisher.
+We plan to publish selected papers in a SCOPUS listed journal.

 Dr hab.
 Tadeusz Lewandowski